Tumhari Amrita

 Tumhari Amrita is an epistolary play directed by Feroz Abbas Khan.
-Its original cast includes Shabana Azmi and Farooq Shaikh.
+Its original cast includes Shabana Azmi and Farooq Sheikh.
 It is an Indian context adaptation of A. R. Gurney's American play, Love Letters (1988), and the Hindi/Urdu version was created in 1992 by playwright Javed Siddiqui.
 After its première at Prithvi Theatre, Mumbai on 27 February 1992, it has been staged at venues across India, Europe, Middle East, US and Pakistan.

 The story of unrequited love is read out through reams of love letters between Amrita Nigam and Zulfikar Haider, exchanged over 35 years, starting with Amrita's eighth birthday party in the 1940s, when she first wrote to the ten-year-old Zulfi.

 Development

 Following productions of The Royal Hunt of the Sun (1991), All the Best, and Eva Mumbai Ma Chaal Jaiye Feroz Abbas Khan read Pulitzer Prize-nominated Love Letters, (1988) by A. R. Gurney.
-In 1991 Feroz met Guerney in Mumbai, and the producer started working on the play.
+In 1991 Feroz met Gurney in Mumbai, and the producer started working on the play.
 Feroz approached playwright and screenwriter Javed Siddiqui to work on script.
 Siddiqui in turn also liked the play and wrote it as a new play, set in Indian context to be produced under the banner of Javed Siddiqui Productions.
-Shabana Azmi and Farooque Shaikh agreed to play the leads.
+Shabana Azmi and Farooq Sheikh agreed to play the leads.
 The central character of Amrita is based on bohemian Indian painter Amrita Sher-Gil (1913–1941).